-As 2020 comes to a close, so does another decade of major championships.
-In all, 39 championships were played, and 29 different major champions crowned—equaling a plethora of moments etched in the history of the game.
+In all, 39 championships were played over the last decade and 29 different major champions crowned—equaling a plethora of moments etched in the history of the game.

 With those questions in mind, we blended golf’s four men’s majors and compiled a list of the 10 toughest major championship holes over the last 10 years.
 Some earned their stripes with statistical data, while others are supported by the formula of intense pressure equaling major carnage.